joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/13/world/middleeast/iran-war-pentagon-officials-testimony-trump.html

 **Tony Gonzales, a Texas Congressman, Says He Will Resign**\
-`The third term Republican lawmaker is accused of coercing a staff member into a sexual relationship.`\
+`The third-term Republican lawmaker is accused of coercing a staff member into a sexual relationship.`\
 https://www.nytimes.com/2026/04/13/us/texas-representative-tony-gonzales-resigns.html

 **What’s Next in the Volatile California Governor’s Race?**\